2009–10 Stoke City F.C. season: FA Cup

-Stoke were drawn at home to Conference Premier side York City at home in the third round of the FA Cup.
+Stoke were drawn at home to Conference Premier side York City in the third round of the FA Cup.
 The non-league side started the better side despite arriving late for kick-off and took a shock lead through Neil Barrett.
-However Stoke quickly turned the game around with two Rory Delap throws which led to Daniel Parslow putting through his own net and Ricardo Fuller scoring a minute later.
+However, Stoke quickly turned the game around with two Rory Delap throws which led to Daniel Parslow putting through his own net and Ricardo Fuller scoring a minute later.
 Stoke sealed their place in the fourth round when Matthew Etherington curled in a free-kick just before the hour mark.

-Arsenal were the next opponents for City and they made the perfect start, another Rory Delap throw caused panic in the Arsenal penalty area and Fuller took advantage.
-Arsenal slowly came back into the game and equalised through a lucky deflected Denílson free-kick just before half-time.
-In the second half both sides were attacking and after 78 minutes Fuller got his second of the game heading in a Mamady Sidibé cross.
+Arsenal were the next opponents for City and they made the perfect start; another Rory Delap throw caused panic in the Arsenal penalty area and Fuller took advantage.
+Arsenal slowly came back into the game and equalised through a fortunate deflected Denílson free-kick just before half-time.
+In the second half both sides were attacking and after 78 minutes Fuller, got his second of the game heading in a cross from Mamady Sidibé.
 Dean Whitehead then got his first goal for Stoke confirming a fifth round tie.

-Stoke were handed a tough test against Manchester City in round five.
-At a surprisingly sparse City of Manchester Stadium Man City took an early lead after Shaun Wright-Phillips took advantage of some awful Stoke defending.
+Stoke were handed a tough test against Manchester City in the fifth round.
+At a surprisingly sparse City of Manchester Stadium, Man City took an early lead after Shaun Wright-Phillips took advantage of some awful Stoke defending.
 Stoke struggled in the first half and their cause was not helped by injuries to Matthew Etherington and his replacement Liam Lawrence.
-In the second half Stoke became more threatening and the equaliser came after 57 minutes after a Rory Delap thrown was headed in by Fuller.
-Both sides could have won afterwards but it finished 1–1 meaning that a replay would be needed.
+In the second half Stoke became more threatening and the equaliser came after 57 minutes after a Rory Delap throw-in was headed in by Fuller.
+Both sides could have won afterwards but it finished 1–1, meaning that a replay would be needed.

-In the replay Man City made a flying start putting the Stoke defence under a considerable amount of pressure with Emmanuel Adebayor, Craig Bellamy and Pablo Zabaleta missing good chances.
-In the second half it was Stoke who began to take control of the match and took the lead through Dave Kitson ten minutes from full-time.
-However Bellamy equalized moments later sending the tie into extra time.
-Man City were reduced to ten men when Adebayor was shown a red card after an altercation With Shawcross.
-Stoke re-took the lead through a Shawcross header from a Delap thrown and then Tuncay finished the game with a fine solo goal.
+In the replay Man City made a fast start, putting the Stoke defence under a considerable amount of pressure with Emmanuel Adebayor, Craig Bellamy and Pablo Zabaleta all missing good chances.
+In the second half, it was Stoke who began to take control of the match and took the lead through Dave Kitson ten minutes from full-time.
+However, Bellamy equalised moments later, sending the tie into extra time.
+Man City were reduced to ten men when Adebayor was shown a red card after an altercation with Shawcross.
+Stoke retook the lead through a Shawcross header from a Delap throw-in and then Tuncay finished the game with a fine solo goal.

-Stoke made into the Quarter Final of the FA Cup for the first time since 1971 and were drawn away at the holders and favourites Chelsea.
-Stoke made a good start almost taking the lead through Dean Whitehead after ten minutes.
+Stoke made it into the quarter final of the FA Cup for the first time since 1971 and were drawn away at the holders and favourites, Chelsea.
+Stoke made a good start, almost taking the lead through Dean Whitehead after ten minutes.
 This was as good as it got for City as Chelsea produced a commanding display and took their place in the semi-final with goals from Frank Lampard and John Terry.